How we will use your information to deliver Tax-Free Childcare and 30 hours free childcare.

 As explained in the HMRC Privacy Notice we may also share your details with other government departments (for example the Department of Work & Pensions, Scottish Government, Department of Education, Home Office, delivery partners or suppliers) for the purposes of enabling, assisting or conducting research on the delivery of Tax-Free Childcare and/or 30 hours free childcare.
 We may also share your details if the law permits us to do so.
 For example, for the prevention or detection of crime and the protection of public funds.

 There is further information on how HMRC uses data for research.

 In order to protect your data and our services HMRC operates transaction monitoring capabilities.
 This records how you connect to our systems, and what you do whilst you are on them.
 Read more information in our Transaction Monitoring Privacy Notice.

 Handling your data

 We are committed to keeping all the information we hold about you secure, private and confidential.
 We will only retain your personal information for as long as it’s necessary for us to do so for the purposes for which we are using it and in line with our published records management and retention and disposal policy.

 When we no longer have a legitimate or lawful need to keep your personal information, we will delete it.

-You also have the right to make a complaint to the Information Commissioner's Office if you believe there is a problem with how we have handled your data.
+You also have the right to make a complaint at any time to the Information Commissioner's Office (ICO) , the UK supervisory authority for data protection issues.